maws/EGEConverter/README.txt

-Converts FBX models into a light-weight format used by the Erruption Game Engine
+Converts FBX models into a light-weight format used by the Eruption Game Engine